nickytd/kubernetes-logging-helm/examples/README.md

                   multiline.max_lines: 200
 ```

-And in the case of Kind provisioned cluster the same goal can be achieved with
+And in the case of Kind provisioned cluster the same goal can be achieved with:
 ```
 processors:
       - add_id: ~